-I have audited the financial report of Community and Public Sector Union SPSF Group WA Branch, which comprises the statement of financial position as at 30 June 2018, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the period ended 30 June 2018, notes to the financial statements, including a summary of significant accounting policies, the committee of management statement, the subsection 255(2A) report and the Officer Declaration Statement.
+I have audited the financial report of Community and Public Sector Union SPSF Group WA Branch, which comprises the statement of financial position as at 30 June 2019, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year ended 30 June 2019, notes to the financial statements, including a summary of significant accounting policies, the committee of management statement, the subsection 255(2A) report and the Officer Declaration Statement.

-In my opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of Community and Public Sector Union SPSF Group WA Branch as at 30 June 2018, and its financial performance and its cash flows for the period ended on that date in accordance with:
+In my opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of Community and Public Sector Union SPSF Group WA Branch as at 30 June 2019, and its financial performance and its cash flows for the period ended on that date in accordance with:

-- a) the Australian Accounting Standards; and - b) any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+- a) the Australian Accounting Standards; and - any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the b) Fair Work (Registered Organisations) Act 2009 (the RO Act).

-I declare that management's use of the going concern basis in the preparation of the financial statements of the Union is appropriate.
+I declare that management's use of the going concern basis in the preparation of the financial statements of the Branch is appropriate.